sammyd/sammyd.github.com/source/_posts/2013-01-11-building-a-range-selector-with-shinobi-charts-part-i-linking-2-charts.markdown

 chart itself.
 We also remove all the axis markings from the range chart - this isn't necessary, and is a stylistic choice - it makes for a cleaner looking UI.

-In order to pull out some repetitive code here, we've made a couple of help classes.
+In order to pull out some repetitive code here, we've made a couple of helper classes:

-The first of these is `ShinobiLicense`, which is a class to assist with managing the license key.
+1. `ShinobiLicense`, which is a class to assist with managing the license key.
    In my implementation I saved the licence key into a plist and this class pulls the string out of there and returns it.
-Alternatively, you can just copy-paste your license code into the class itself (it's pretty self-explanatory) when you look at the code in the repo.
+Alternatively, you can just copy-paste your license code into the class itself (it's pretty self-explanatory) when you look at the code in the [repo](https://github.com/sammyd/Shinobi-RangeSelector.git).

-The other utility class is `ChartConfigUtilities`, in which we pull out some common functionality for configuring a chart when you have created it:
+2. `ChartConfigUtilities`: which pulls out some common functionality for configuring a chart when you have created it:

 {% codeblock ChartConfigUtilities.h lang:objc %}
 @interface ChartConfigUtilities : NSObject